mbindev/db-hub-mcp/README.md

 ```

 > [!WARNING]
+> If your user/password contains special characters, you have two options:
+>
-> If your user/password contains special characters, you need to escape them first. (e.g. `pass#word` should be escaped as `pass%23word`)
+> 1. Escape them in the DSN (e.g. `pass#word` should be escaped as `pass%23word`)
+> 2. Use the individual database parameters method below (recommended)

-For real databases, a Database Source Name (DSN) is required.
-You can provide this in several ways:
+For real databases, you can configure the database connection in two ways:

+#### Method 1: Database Source Name (DSN)

 - **Command line argument** (highest priority):